BloodOfFairy/EscapeGame-SEA/README.md

 # EscapeGame
-A basic landing page to present a fictive escape  game
+A basic landing page to present a fictive escape  game.

 ## Getting Started